Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 ## Parameters are omnipresent in biological modeling

-Before building a simulation corresponding to our reaction-diffusion model, we point out that the results of the simulation can vary depending upon a few things.

 A **parameter** is a variable quantity used as input to a model.
 Parameters are inevitable in biological modeling (and data science in general), and as we will see, changing parameters can cause major changes in the behavior of a system.

-Four parameters are relevant to our reaction-diffusion system.
-Three of these parameters are the feed rate (*f*) of *A* particles, the kill rate of the *B* particles (*k*), and the rate of the predator-prey reaction (*r*).
-The final parameter of interest corresponds to the diffusion rate (i.e., speeds) of the the *B* particles.
-Once this diffusion rate is set, the diffusion rate of *A* particles must be twice that of the *B* particles.
+Four parameters are relevant to our reaction-diffusion system: the feed rate (*f*) of *A* particles, the kill rate (*k*) of the *B* particles, the predator-prey reaction rate (*r*), and the diffusion rate (i.e., speed) of the the *B* particles.
+We do not need to set the diffusion rate of the *A* particles, since we know that their diffusion is twice that of the *B* particles.

 We think of all these parameters as dials that we can turn, observing how the system changes as a result.
-For example, if we raise the diffusion rate, then the particles will be moving around and bouncing into each other more, which means that we will see more of the reaction *A* + 2*B* → 3*B*.
+For example, if we raise the diffusion rate, then the particles will be moving around and colliding with each other more, which means that we will see more of the reaction *A* + 2*B* → 3*B*.

-**STOP:** What will happen as we increase or decrease the feed rate *f*?
-What about the kill rate *k*?
+**STOP:** What will happen as we increase or decrease *f* or *k*?
 {: .notice--primary}

-The same goes for the feed and kill reactions; new *A* particles are formed, and old *B* particles are destroyed, via probabilities that are computed from reaction rates.
-For now, you can think of the rate of a reaction as directly related to its probability of occurring.

 In the following tutorial, we will initiate our reaction-diffusion system with a uniform concentration of *A* particles spread across the grid and a tightly packed collection of *B* particles in the center of the grid.
 When we return from this tutorial, we will see if any high-level patterns form.